FitzwilliamMuseum/feast-and-fast/_discover/pineapple.md

   </div>
 </figure>

-Step 2: carefully spoon the ‘pineapple ice cream’ into all three sections of the open mould
+Step 3: carry on until the mould is completely full

 <figure class="col-md-12">
   <div >